 How long can I check out a hotspot for?

-The borrowing period is 14 days.
+The borrowing period is 14 days with the option for three renewals.
 You must return the entire Internet to Go kit by its due date.

 Can I extend my borrowing period if I need it longer?

 Yes!
 If you need the hotspot longer, you can renew it up to three times.